 Semrush Competitor Analysis has billions of data, and Backlinks are just one component.
 It also updates very often (mostly daily)

 Once you find websites linking to your competitors, use a tool like Ninja Outreach to find contact details and email outreach.

 Sometimes, it’s harder to keep track of what to focus on when you’re overwhelmed or tend to focus on multiple things.

 Think of your blog…

-…If you are in a competitive market, it would be tough to focus on because there are tons of things.
+…If you are in a competitive market, it would be tough to focus because there are many things.

-It’s through a Business to a Business comparison.
-Or, in simple words, blog to blog comparison.
+It’s through a Business to Business comparison.
+Or, in simple words, blog-to-blog comparison.
 In other words, your blog to the competitor(s).

 When you are doing content marketing keyword research, identifying which keywords to focus on is critical.